 Dreamed 1994/6/12 by Chris Wayan

-Jane Campion, director of "The Piano", is on a rocky beach with a man.
-They're squeezed together on a piano bench, playing a concert grand on the wet sand, facing away from the sea.
+Jane Campion, director of "The Piano", is on a rocky beach, sitting next to a man on a piano bench.
+They're playing a concert grand on the wet sand near the waterline, facing away from the sea.
 This seems risky, as the waves are rising fast.
 White tongues reach for them, but don't quite lick their heels--yet.

 Jane, seeing me, yells over the dual pounding of the piano and the surf: "Stay out of Hollywood!
 Lacking contacts is GOOD: the deal-makers just snip at your vision till it's not yours."